mauhftw/genialo/README.md

 ## Requirements

-The following packages are required by conquest-local
+The following packages are required by genialo

 | Package Name | URL | Minimum required version |
 | ------------ | --- | ------------------------ |